-Trump turns tables on Biden amid impeachment push, says Dems threatened Ukraine
+Trump turns tables on Biden amid impeachment push, claims Dems threatened Ukraine

 "Additionally, I demand transparency from Democrats that went to Ukraine and attempted to force the new President to do things that they wanted under the form of political threat," he added.

 The matter arose because of a whistleblower complaint, and bipartisan efforts are underway for the whistleblower to testify before Congress.
-Fox News reported on Tuesday that the intelligence community inspector general found the whistleblower had indications of “political bias” in favor of “a rival candidate” of the president -- even as the whistleblower was ultimately deemed "credible.
+Fox News reported on Tuesday that the intelligence community inspector general found the whistleblower had indications of “political bias” in favor of “a rival candidate” of the president -- even as the whistleblower was ultimately deemed "credible."

-CLICK HERE TO GET THE FOX NEWS APPThis is a developing story.
-Check back soon for updates.

 Fox News’ Alex Pappas, Ed Henry, Jake Gibson, Catherine Herridge, Kevin Corke and Brooke Singman contributed to this report.